sysdiglabs/terraform-aws-secure-for-cloud/modules/infrastructure/permissions/eks-org-role/README.md

-# AWS Organizational Secure for Cloud Role
+# AWS Organizational Secure for Cloud Role for EKS

 The aim of this module is to manage the organizational **managed account** required role and permissions for threat-detection and image scanning modules to work properly.